wildaxe/wildaxe.github.io/index.md

-My name is Yuri and I help customers design, architect, build, migrate, and manage their workloads and applications on AWS platform.
+My name is Yuri and I help customers design, architect, build, migrate, and manage their workloads and applications in AWS/GCP clouds.

-### AWS and GCP Solutions Architecture
+### Cloud Architecture

-Leverage industry leading AWS architecture solutions for your business applications which transform cost, efficiency, and productivity.
+Leverage industry leading cloud architectures for your business applications which improve cost, efficiency, and productivity.

 ### DevOps

-Automate your software & infrastructure to increase scalability & reliability.
+Improve your software development life cycle to speedup delivery, improve scalability and reliability.

 ### Cybersecurity

-Harden your SDLC and application security, reducing economic and reputational risks.
+Harden your application security to reduce economical and reputational risks.

 ### Networking